Karlex1/Mern-stack/README.md

 # mern-stack

-This is repository for mern-stack lreaning process notes.
+This is repository for mern-stack learning process notes.

 In this till 3 commit I learned about the React (Basic templete, useState hook).
 We learning it by creating a form which have input field for amount,desc,date all input is getting handeled by useState hook.